 This statement is made on behalf of Barbican Holdings (UK) Limited ("BHUK"), its subsidiaries and entities otherwise owned or controlled by BHUK (together "Barbican").
 It sets out the actions taken by Barbican to understand all potential modern slavery risks related to its business and to put in place measures aimed at ensuring that there is no slavery or human trafficking in its own business or its supply chains.

 For the purposes of this Statement, the Barbican Insurance Group comprises two distinct operating divisions:

-- Barbican Managing Agency Limited manages Barbican’s insurance and reinsurance business at Lloyd’s.
+- Barbican Managing Agency Limited, which manages Barbican's insurance and reinsurance business at Lloyd's.

-- Barbican Intermediaries comprises the intermediary businesses: Barbican Protect Limited, Barbican Underwriting Limited, Castel Underwriting Agencies Limited and Seacurus Limited.
+- Barbican lntermediaries, which comprises the intermediary businesses: Barbican Protect Limited, Barbican Underwriting Limited, Castel Underwriting Agencies Limited and Seacurus Limited.

 Barbican is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

 BARBICAN’S SUPPLY CHAIN

 Barbican's supply chain comprises suppliers that provide a range of goods and services such as, but not exclusive of, cleaning services, IT vendors, claims handling and accountancy, auditing and other professional services.
 Barbican is committed to ensuring that its business partners observe high professional standards.
 Barbican requires that its suppliers commit, contractually, to observing best practice when it comes to anti-slavery and human trafficking compliance.